sdhers/Brainhacks-grupo-1/README.md

 #### Video labeling script

-We developed [a script](./Video_Processing/Label_videos.py) to be able to process the video information and label the frames with ease.
+We developed a script to be able to process the video information and label the frames with ease.
+It can be found at [`Video_Processing/Label_videos.py`](https://github.com/sdhers/Mice-Behavioral-Analysis/tree/main/Video_Processing/Label_videos.py).

 #### Motion tracking using DLC

 We used Deep Lab Cut to track the positions of different parts of the mice in each of the videos.
-The resulting data (in `h5` format) can be found under `Motion_Tracking/DataDLC/videos_eval/`.
+The resulting data (in `h5` format) can be found under [`Motion_Tracking/DataDLC/videos_eval/`](https://github.com/sdhers/Mice-Behavioral-Analysis/tree/main/Motion_Tracking/DataDLC/videos_eval/).

 #### Applying and comparing each method

-The most important part of our project is contained in [`exploration_detection.ipynb`](./Motion_Tracking/exploration_detection.ipynb).
+The most important part of our project is contained in [`exploration_detection.ipynb`](https://github.com/sdhers/Mice-Behavioral-Analysis/tree/main/Motion_Tracking/exploration_detection.ipynb).
 To start with, we import the labels and the tracked data for each video, and we separate a video to use later to test the model.
 We then develop our custom algorithm for detecting explorations based on the positions tracked by DLC.
 This algorithm labels a frame as an exploration if the mouse is both close to a given object and looking at it.
 In order to determine the proximity and orientation of the mouse, we extract the positions of its nose and its head.
-We then filter the points wehre the nose is close to the object and the angle between the head-nose vector and the head-object vector is small.
-Our code makes use of a series of classes defined in [`Motion-Tracking/utils.py`](./Motion_Tracking/utils.py) to handle the math.
+We then filter the points where the nose is close to the object and the angle between the head-nose vector and the head-object vector is small.
+Our code makes use of a series of classes defined in [`Motion_Tracking/utils.py`](https://github.com/sdhers/Mice-Behavioral-Analysis/tree/main/Motion_Tracking/utils.py) to handle the math.

 ![image](./Criteria.png)